 THE COURT.-Her Majesty, on Friday week, proceeded by special train to Salisbury, where she was received by the Mayor and corporation.
 Having visited the cathedral, they proceeded on to Gosport by the South-Western Railway, and from thence to Osborne.-The Duchess of Cambridge, and the Princess Mary of Cambridge, started on Saturday evening from Dover for Cologne.

 THE WEST INDIES .- Most of the West India islands are suffering from the ravages of yellow fever; but a slight decrease in this disease has taken place in St. Thomas's.
 At Demerara, the Court of Policy met on the 11th ult.
 Several bills were under consideration, among which was one to authorize the payment of bounties to Indian immigrants who might prefer to reindenture themselves instead of returning to India.
 Bills for improving the criminal law have also been introduced.
 The Hon.
 Peter Rose was elected a member of the Court of Policy in the place of the Hon.
-Robert Smith, whose term of service had expired.
-The Go-vernor has sent instructions to the agent of the colony at Madeira not to send any more Portuguese immigrants until they were ordered.
-The Portuguese immigrants on the east and west coasts of Demerara have suffered greatly from sickness.
-Fever and dysentry have been prevalent at Georgetown; but the public health at Bar-badoes is excellent, and the general aspect of affairs satisfactory.
-At Trinidad, the Council of Government revenue over the same period of last year, and 9500L over the half-year of 1854.
-A very favourable turn had also taken place with regard to local taxation, the number of defaulters having diminished from nine hundred in 1855 to four hundred for the present year.
+Robert have had their licenses revoked, and I have only heard Smith, whose term of service had expired.
+The Governor has sent instructions to the agent of the colony at Madeira not to send any more Portuguese immigrants until they were ordered.
+The Portuguese immigrants on the east and west coasts of Demorara have suffered greatly from sickness.
+Fever and dysentry have been prevalent at Georgetown; but the public health at Barbadoes is excellent, and the general aspect of affairs last week, waiting for the train .- Montrose Standard.